cyusadivince/Final_Project/README.md

 ---
 ##  BPMN Diagram
 Helps to so see the Work flow of the System through various processes and how their are conducted

+Here is the BPMN(Business Process Model and Notation) Diagram
 ![BPMN](https://github.com/cyusadivince/Final_Project/blob/main/ScreenShots/database_objects/BPMN.png)